orexcap/sorter/README.md

 - Organize your media in /TARGET_LIBRARY/yyyy/MM/yyyyMMdd/FILEFORMAT/ structure
 - Checks if duplicate photos / videos in your target directory
 - Review the sort operation thru yyyyMMddhhmmss-SORTER.log file report
-- Runs on Windows / Mac / Raspbian with .NET Core 3.1 installed
+- Runs on Windows / Mac / Raspbian with .NET 8.0 installed

 ## Sample (Windows)